Sign In / Sign Out

 Applicants may use Arizona State University's Tuition Calculator to estimate the cost of Cronkite School programs.
 Please note, students should plan for 12-15 credits per semester for a total of three semesters.
 Summer credits may have a different cost than estimates for fall and spring.

-All applicants to the Master of Mass Communication and the Master of Arts in Sports Journalism are considered for merit-based funding in the form of assistantships and fellowships.
+All applicants to the Master of Arts in Investigative Journalism, Master of Mass Communication and the Master of Arts in Sports Journalism are considered for merit-based funding in the form of assistantships and fellowships.
 The Cronkite School gives priority to candidates who complete applications before Dec.
 1.

 Assistantship packages include half or full tuition and a stipend in exchange for 20 hours of work per week.
 Graduate assistants may be assigned to conduct research with individual faculty members or may serve as graders for undergraduate courses.